AGitUser0001/WRO-FE-2025/README.md

 This step will be to wire everything together; the servo motor goes to the pwm control on the expansion board and the BLDC motor will be connected to an esc which will be Velcroed to the side of the baseplate.
 This esc will then connect to the switch, the expansion board, and the battery.
 Next you will need two USB cables, one for data, one for power.
 The data cable will be USB C to USB A, and the power cable will be USB C to USB C. Next just attach those cables.
 Finally, as well add a strip of Velcro on the underside of the baseplate.
 This will be used to attach the battery.

 ***Sixth Step:***
-Step six, we will be adding the battery and the camera, the camera will be attached to the camera port on the raspberry pi 5 board and each battery that you decide to use will have a strip of Velcro on its back.
+Step six, we will be adding the lidar and the camera, the camera will be attached to the camera port on the raspberry pi 5 board, for the lidar you will add a piece of double sided tape to the bottom as we will flip it upside down and attach it a little under the camera on the back piece.

+***Seventh Step:***
+Step seven, attach the battery, beforehand add a strip of velcro to the back of each battery which will conjoin with the underside of the baseplate.
 After you attach the battery, check all of the connections first before you plug it in.
 Safety first!!!

-***Seventh Step:***
+***Eighth Step:***
-For step seven you will need to tape the camera cable aswell as the camera in place, attach the servo to the servo arm on the chassis, and fix the cables in place with tape or if you have them, zip ties.
+For step eight you will need to tape the camera cable aswell as the camera in place, attach the servo to the servo arm on the chassis, and fix the cables in place with tape or if you have them, zip ties.

-***Eight Step:***
+***Ninth Step:***
-Finally step eight is to just import our code and run it!
+Finally step nine is to just import our code and run it!